SamyBakiri/node-test/README.md

 ## Solution :
 A solution to this is defining a background job, which consists of the server taking each email and pushing them into a queue.
-Every email is devided into a batch, and each batch is processed seperately.
 The worker is tasked with pulling jobs from the queue and processing them.
+Seperating emails into background jobs give concurency for the backend, which allows it the to also process other tasks seperate from emails.
+Resolving the above problem.

 ```mermaid
 flowchart LR